mmozeiko/derpnet/README.md

 To compile examples simply run `cl.exe file.c` or `clang-cl.exe file.c`

+Example code is not optimized for robustness or performance.
+Many improvements are possible to improve error handling and performance.
+These are just examples.

 ## derpnet_example

 [derpnet_example.c][] - example for API usage to send & receive message.